For more than 70 years, nothing kept him from the Kentucky Derby. Then came 2020.

 “Sixty-two,” she said.

 When May 2 came around this year, people felt for Bob and Barbara, who have three children and six grandchildren.

 “Our daughter called around,” Barbara Weihe said.
 “She called the whole family at the last minute, and they came over here and stood in the street and they sang, ‘My Old Kentucky Home,’ ” maybe 30 of them.
 “Oh my gosh, he was crying.
-They all were wearing casual clothes but most of the women had on Derby hats.”
+They all were wearing casual clothes, but most of the women had on Derby hats.”

-When the Derby tried as hard as it could to become that sporting event with a smattering of fans, the Weihes got both tickets and hope, until the news butted in on Aug.
-21, and Mark Weihe went up the stairs.
+When the Derby tried as hard as it could to become that sporting event with a smattering of fans, the Weihes got both tickets and hope, until the news butted on Aug.
+21 and Mark Weihe went up the stairs.
 It turned out that he needn’t have said anything, for his father’s face said everything.
 A grandson in California had heard what happened and called.
 The Weihes had switched on their upstairs TV.

 “Let down,” Bob said.
 “Kind of disappointed.
 I felt, for myself, disappointed, but I felt disappointed for everybody” in the city he loves.
-He expressed a hope that the horse owners can go, as they couldn’t in June at the Belmont Stakes.
+He expressed hope that the horse owners can go, as they couldn’t in June at the Belmont Stakes.
 He said, “It’s something that you just don’t realize that would happen.”

 “I’ve kind of accepted it,” said the man who once crawled through the knees and ankles to see the stretch in black-and-white.
 “I don’t like it.
 But I’ve kind of accepted the fact that I won’t be there.”